Pagepro/fontsLoader/README.md

 **fonts**
-Objects with font fmaily name as key and array of weights as value
+Objects with font family names as key and array of weights as value
 ```
 default: 'Arial': [400]
 options: fonts